scalalandio/chimney/docs/source/cookbook/protocol-buffers.rst

 sealed_value oneof fields
 -------------------------

-In case we can edit out protobuf definition, we can arrange the generated code to be flat ``sealed`` hierarchy.
-It requires `several conditions defined by ScalaPB <https://scalapb.github.io/docs/sealed-oneofs#sealed-oneof-rules>`_.
+In case we are able to edit out the protobuf definition, we can arrange the generated code to be flat ``sealed`` hierarchy.
+It requires fulfilling `several conditions defined by ScalaPB <https://scalapb.github.io/docs/sealed-oneofs#sealed-oneof-rules>`_.
+For instance, the code below following the mentioned requirements:

 .. code-block:: protobuf